astynax/tea-combine/README.md

             }
 ```

-and have an app what looks like this:
+and have an app that looks like this:

 ![screenshot](https://github.com/astynax/tea-combine/blob/master/assets/example.png)